Campus Improvement Plan

 Strategy's Expected Result/Impact: Students identified as Emerging Bilinguals will demonstrate growth on TELPAS and on multiple measures.

-Staff Responsible for Monitoring: ESL Teacher Administrators
+Staff Responsible for Monitoring: ESL Teacher, CAIS

-Funding Sources: Supplies and materials - 199 PIC 25 - ESL/Bilingual - $6,575
+Funding Sources: supplies and materials - 199 PIC 99 - Undistributed - $8,000

 Strategy's Expected Result/Impact: Individualized support on academic performance and increase language acquisition

-Staff Responsible for Monitoring: AP's Teachers
+Staff Responsible for Monitoring: CAIS, ESL Teacher

-Performance Objective 5 - COLLEGE AND CAREER READINESS BENCHMARK
+Performance Objective 6 - COLLEGE AND CAREER READINESS BENCHMARK

 Goals